jethrojones/jethrojones.github.io/_posts/2014-01-18-storylines.md

 5. Get clarification from the other party.
 6. Feel better about life and your relationships.

+This is a great strategy for anyone who deals with any other human being in their life.

 #How Storylines Have Affected My Life